Federal and State Financial Aid

 • Be a North Carolina resident according to the NC Residency Determination Service

-The North Carolina Scholarship (NCNBG) program is new program funded by the State of North Carolina for the 2023-24 academic year.
+The North Carolina Scholarship (NCNBG) program is a program funded by the State of North Carolina for the 2023-24 academic year.
 The program works with federal aid to provide a guaranteed amount of financial assistance with additional state funding provided to students with exceptional need.

 Students enrolling at one of the 16 institutions of The University of North Carolina with an Adjusted Gross Income (AGI) of $75,000 or less and an Expected Family Contribution (EFC) of 7,500 or less, as reported on the FAFSA, are guaranteed at least $5,000 from combined federal and state aid.